dogadogan/InfraredTags/README.md

   <img  height="200" src="/readme_img/output_sm.png">
 </p>

+#### 4) Move the tag
-#### 4) Change the xyz coordinate of the point to move the code around on the surface of the object
+   - Change the xyz coordinate of the point to move the code around on the surface of the object.
-   - Best way to move a point is to simply set the coordinates by right clicking "Pt" on the inputs panel and then going to manage collection and typing a new point
+   - The best way to move a point is to simply set the coordinates by right clicking "Pt" on the inputs panel and then going to manage collection and typing a new point.
    - Due to a bug in the code, it is best to keep the point in the positive z-axis.